cuba-platform/rich-search-addon/README.md

 ![Component image example](resources/search.gif)

-## Main screen installation
+## Main Screen Installation

-1. Add component via Studio in your project
+1. Add the component to your project using CUBA Studio.
-1. Create HALO theme extension
+1. Create a HALO theme extension.
-1. Override main screen via Studio interface
+1. Override the main screen via the Studio interface.
-1. Add code into **ext-mainwindow.xml** as indicated below:
+1. Add the following code to **ext-mainwindow.xml** as it is given below:
     ```xml
        <window xmlns="http://schemas.haulmont.com/cuba/window.xsd"
                class="com.haulmont.searchtest.web.screens.ExtAppMainWindow"